zchee/golang-wiki/Go-1.6-release-party.md

-Whoa there, this page is still in draft.
-Check back in a few hours for all the details.
-***
 ### What's happening?
 To celebrate the release of Go 1.6 we're having a world wide release party on February the 17th, 2016.